 The first level of the formal grievance system requires the prisoner to fill out a Prisoner Grievance Form, attaching up to two additional pages of narrative and proof of the prisoner's attempts to resolve the issue informally.
-The Facility Standards Officer, appointed by the Facility Manager, must "promptly review all grievances to see if they should be screened, the grievances must be investigated by either the Facility Standards Officer of the institution where the incident occurred or by an "objective staff member that is not involved in the subject of the grievance."
+The Facility Standards Officer, appointed by the Facility Manager, must "promptly review all grievances to see if they should be screened, 25 easily resolved, or processed further.
+If the issue is not screened or easily resolved, the grievances must be investigated by either the Facility Standards Officer of the institution where the incident occurred or by an "objective staff member that is not involved in the subject of the grievance."
 Within 10 working days, the investigator must send a clear and concise written statement of findings and recommendations to the Facility Manager, upon which he or she will issue a determination and send a written response to the prisoner.